 In case you get a small tear (e.g. through contact with a sharp object) we have included a repair kit with your kite.
-The area that needs to be repaired must be clean, dry and grease-free.
-Temporary repairs are possible with spinnaker repair tape, but the tear should be taped from the inside of the kite.
-It is recommended that you round off the edges of the repair tape.
-There is the possibility to have a professional repair done by us.
-We can exchange whole parts of the canopy, so that there will be no trace of the damage.
+The area that needs repair must be clean, dry, and grease-free.
+Temporary repairs are possible with spinnaker repair tape.
+Tape the tear from the inside of the kite.
+We recommend that you round off the edges of the repair tape.
+We offer professional repair done by the FLYSURFER in-house workshop.
+We can exchange parts of the canopy, without a trace of the damage.